waterlink/explorative-tdd-talk/README.md

 ### Continue applying mutational testing

-(until you feel enough confidence)
+(until there is enough confidence)

 ### Go back to step 2 and repeat

-(until you feel enough confidence)
+(until there is enough confidence)

 This step-by-step example can be viewed as commit history here: